birjj/flippy.js/README.md

-# Flippy.JS
+# FlippyJS
-Flippy is a helper library for [FLIP animations](https://aerotwist.com/blog/flip-your-animations/) - it allows you to easily animate any changes you make to the DOM, without having to specify the animation manually.
+FlippyJS is a helper library for [FLIP animations](https://aerotwist.com/blog/flip-your-animations/) - it allows you to easily animate any changes you make to the DOM, without having to specify the animation manually.
 All animations are done using CSS animations.

 It supports both AMD, CommonJS, jQuery and browser usage.

 ## Usage
-Using Flippy is simple.
+Using FlippyJS is simple.
 All you need is an array of elements you want to animate, and a callback which is called when you should do the DOM change.

 ### Default usage
 If the library is loaded without jQuery, the function `flip` is created.
 If neither an AMD nor a CommonJS bundler is used, it is registered on the root object.
 The first parameter is the elements to animate, the second is the mentioned callback.
 An optional third parameter is [the configuration object](#configuration).